-Note: Public image can be used in any instance and private image can only be used in your own instance.
+Note: Public image can be used in any instance, but private image can only be used in your own project instance.

-Step 3: Switch to flavor page to select the image instance hardware config.
-Press the 'up' arrow button to add the flavor as shown below (We prefer use to use the `m1.medium` for all the Windows VM):
+Step_3: Click “Next” and switch to “Flavor” page to select the image instance hardware config.
+Press the 'up' arrow button to add the flavor as shown below (we prefer to use the `m1.medium` or higher level flavor for all the Windows VM):